Morgane-des-Ligneris/cricket_genome_annotation_pipeline/README.md

 ### Retriving RNAseq libraries using VARUS

-Inside the each species folder, from the description on how to run VARUS it is first to have the file `VARUSparameters.txt` in the working directory.
+Inside the each species folder, from the description on how to run VARUS it is necessary to have the file `VARUSparameters.txt` in the working directory.
 You can either copy the file available here [VARUSparameters.txt](https://github.com/Morgane-des-Ligneris/cricket_genome_annotation_pipeline/blob/main/VARUSparameters.txt) create the file and paste the following content :
 ```
 --batchSize 50000
 --blockSize 5000